surniaulula/wpsso/readme.txt

 	* Added custom contacts options in the SSO &gt; Advanced settings page (Premium version):
 		* Medium URL
 		* TikTok URL
-	* Updated the WPSSO Core plugin and add-on banners and icons.
+	* Updated the banners and icons of WPSSO Core and all its add-ons.
 * **Bugfixes**
 	* None.
 * **Developer Notes**